 Most occur in adult women, with ~66% in postmenopausal women.
 Although they account for ~1% of all ovarian tumo...

-An ovarian follicle (also known as a Graafian follicle in its mature state) is the basic unit of female reproductive biology and is composed of roughly spherical aggregations of cells.
-It contains a single oocyte.
+An ovarian follicle (also known as a Graafian follicle in its mature state) is the basic unit of female reproductive biology and is composed of roughly spherical aggregations of cells and contains a single oocyte.

 An ovarian follicular cyst is type of simple physiological ovarian cyst.